Making music, not just noise

 contact

-I'm open to hearing about strategy-focused roles, freelance projects, teaching or training opportunities, and speaker requests for inclusive gigs.
+I'm open to hearing about leadership-focused roles, freelance projects, teaching or training opportunities, and speaker requests for inclusive gigs.
 If something you have fits the bill, share a few details below and kick off the conversation.

-© 2025.
+© 2026.
 All rights reserved.
 Based in Boston (GMT-5).

 Read the Disclaimer and Cookie Policy when you get a chance.